mcxwx123/RecGFI/README.md

 1. [data/repo_id_info.csv](data/repo_id_info.csv) records the owner name and repository name for repository with repo_id (ID in GHTorrent);
 2. [data/issue_id_info.csv](data/issue_id_info.csv) records the owner name, repository name, issue number and the number of commit from the issue closer in the repository for issue with issue_id (ID in GHTorrent).

 Thus, additional issue data can be retreived from GitHub for future research.
-For example, the [data/issue_id_info.csv](data/issue_id_info.csv) can serve as a ground truth dataset for evaluating different GFI recommendation approaches.
+For example, the [data/issue_id_info.csv](data/issue_id_info.csv) can serve as a ground truth dataset for evaluating new GFI recommendation approaches which collects data and builds features entirely from GitHub.

 ## Required Skills and Environment